sissamrcorreia/MALW-project/README.md

 Project of Malware.

-> **Educational proof-of-concept** demonstrating a multi-stage attack chain that pivots from a malicious Excel file to an internal XWiki, spreads via CI/CD webhooks, and finally encrypts legal documents.
+> **Educational proof-of-concept** demonstrating a multi-stage attack chain that pivots from a malicious Word file to an internal XWiki, spreads via CI/CD webhooks and finally encrypts legal documents.

 **WARNING**: This repository contains **research-only** code.
 Do **not** deploy on production systems or against targets without explicit authorization.